ScottishCyclops/DistributedBlend/README.md

 I know a lot in Python, but I'm still quite new to the real programming world.
 In fact, this is my first repository !
 Hey !

 Please reports any typos in this file.
 My primary language isn't English and, despite my best efforts, there must be a lot of little errors.

+I will be doing a video tutorial on how to set it up and use it, so if you're interrested, keep an eye on this : https://www.youtube.com/c/ScottishCyclops

 -Scott